 Many of the stores have been hit more than once in only a few months.
 Some have turned to armed guards such as the one in Chula Vista, after unarmed security failed to intervene when thieves flashed guns.

 Chula Vista police investigator Capt.
-Gary Ficacci said he believes Monday's break-in was the first time someone was killed during an Apple store burglary.
+Gary Ficacci said he believes Monday's incident was the first time someone had died during an Apple store burglary.

 Amy Barney, an Apple spokeswoman, declined to comment, saying local police would be the best source of information.

-The suspected thieves fled in the car but quickly crashed into a nearby light pole, where the driver died from a gunshot wound to the head.
+The trio fled in the car but quickly crashed into a nearby light pole, where the driver died from a gunshot wound to the head, Bejarano said.
 The two others ran away.

 In Chula Vista, authorities said they were trying to determine if the break-in was connected to any other Apple store burglaries.